Q: What is Amazon WorkSpaces Web?

 A: WorkSpaces Web provisions specific Amazon Elastic Compute Cloud (EC2) instances on demand.
 Create or identify an existing VPC in your account, select subnets for WorkSpaces Web traffic, and give WorkSpaces Web permission to create Cross-Account Elastic Network Interfaces (X-ENIs) that will be linked to hosts allocated to your account.
 Your VPC must have a stable connection to the content you wish to use with both WorkSpaces Web and services such as Amazon Simple Storage Service (S3), AWS Key Management Service (KMS), and Amazon CloudWatch.
-You can set the browser policy using Chrome’s 300-plus user and data policies.
-You can set controls over the users' access to file transfer, clipboard, and local printers.
+You can set the browser policy using Google Chrome’s 300-plus user and data policies.
+You can set controls over users' access to file transfer, clipboard, and local printers.
 You are responsible for the networking from your Amazon VPC to both the internet and any internal content.
 Your internal content can exist within that VPC (for example, applications hosted on an Amazon EC2 instance), in another Amazon VPC that is peered with it, on premises, or on the public internet.
 Resources hosted on premises must be accessible via an IPsec tunnel, AWS Direct Connect, or AWS Transit Gateway.

 Q: How do my end users get started with WorkSpaces Web?

 A: Once you have completed setup in the AWS Management Console, you can distribute the WorkSpaces Web portal endpoint URL to your users.
-You can add this URL to your SAML providers application gateway, email it to users, re-direct from a domain you own, or push the URL as a bookmark to a device you manage.
-Your end users can simply log in with their SAML identity and start accessing websites using their existing browser.
+You can add this URL to your SAML provider application gateway, email it to users, re-direct from a domain you own, or push the URL as a bookmark to a device you manage.
+Your end users can log in with their SAML identity and start accessing websites using their existing browser.